OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

 .. contents:: Contents

-Opening QGIS for the first time
+Start @NAME_qgis@
 ================================================================================

-Learning goal:

-* Open QGIS
-* Identify parts of the Interface

-QGIS can be opened from the 'Desktop GIS' folder on the OSGeoLive desktop.
-Follow the steps below to launch QGIS.

 #.
 Open the 'Desktop GIS' folder.
 #.
 Double click on the 'QGIS' icon.

-The user will see QGIS launch with an empty project.
+You will see QGIS launch with an empty project.
 The various parts of the QGIS Interface are listed below.

     .. image:: /images/projects/qgis/qgis_interface.png
       :scale: 70 %
       :alt: Open a QGIS project

-#.
-Menu bar: Access to various QGIS features using a standard hierarchical menu.
+* [1] Menu bar: Access to various QGIS features using a standard hierarchical menu.
-#.
-Toolbars: For interaction with the map, layers, attributes and selections.
+* [2] Toolbars: For interaction with the map, layers, attributes and selections.
-#.
-Browser Panel: A spatial file browser allowing drag and drop content into the map frame.
+* [3] Browser Panel: A spatial file browser allowing drag and drop content into the map frame.
-#.
-Layer Panel: Controls the map layers, their order, and visibility.
+* [4] Layer Panel: Controls the map layers, their order, and visibility.
-#.
-Status Bar: General information about the map and access to a universal search bar.
+* [5] Status Bar: General information about the map and access to a universal search bar.

-Starting a new project
+Create a project
 ================================================================================

-Learning goal:

-* Start a new QGIS project
-* Add vector layers to a project
-* Add raster layers to a project
-* Save a project

-After opening QGIS for the first time, you will be presented with an empty project that you can add layers to.

 #.
-Go to the 'Project' menu on the menu bar.
-#.
-Select 'New'.
+Choose :menuselection:`Project --> New`.

    .. image:: /images/projects/qgis/qgis_new_project.png
       :scale: 70 %
       :alt: QGIS new project

-Now with an empty QGIS project we can start adding data to the project.

 Let's start by adding a vector layer to the map.
 Layers can be added to QGIS using the browser panel, located on the left of the screen.